Second-Life EV Battery Storage

 Electrical & Electronics Engineer

 Teaching Assistant at the Dept. of Electrical & Electronics Engineering, Kathmandu University.
-Research at ESTRL Lab · Energy storage · Machine learning · Embedded systems.
+Research at ESTRL Lab · Energy systems & storage · Machine learning ·

 Core Expertise